Cardi B to host 2021 American Music Awards | Entertainment

 - United States

-Grammy-winning rapper Cardi B is all set to make her hosting debut at the 2021 American Music Awards.
-As per People magazine, the 29-year-old rapper was announced as the host of the upcoming ceremony on Tuesday.
-Producers MRC Live & Alternative and ABC confirmed the news in a statement shared with the outlet.
+Rapper Cardi B will take on the hosting duties for the 2021 edition of American Music Awards (AMAs).

+Cardi B, who has won five American Music Awards, will emcee the annual awards ceremony, set to be held on November 21 here.

-Speaking about her hosting gig, Cardi said in a statement, "When I received the invite to host the AMAs, I was so excited.
-I'm ready to bring my personality to the AMAs stage!"
-She added, "Thank you to Jesse Collins, ABC and MRC for making this happen."
+''When I received the invite to host the AMAs, I was so excited.
+I'm ready to bring my personality to the AMAs stage," the 29-year-old rapper, known for hits such as ''WAP'' and ''Up'', said in a statement.

+Cardi B is up for three awards this year -- favourite Hip-Hop song and Video for "Up" and favourite Hip-Hop artist.
+She performed her popular song ''I Like It'' with J Balvin and Bad Bunny at the 2018 American Music Awards.
+She is the first female rapper to win Favourite Hip-Hop Song twice.

-"We are immensely excited to have the dynamic Cardi B bring her infectious energy to the American Music Awards as a first-time host.
-She will excite the viewers, push the limits and deliver a show that will be remembered forever," said executive producer Jesse Collins.
-A five-time AMA winner, Cardi has appeared on the show before, performing 'I Like It' in 2018 with J Balvin and Bad Bunny.
-She joins a lineage of AMA hosts that includes Jennifer Lopez, Eddie Murphy, Jimmy Kimmel, Britney Spears, LL Cool J, Aretha Franklin, Diana Ross, Tracee Ellis Ross, Lionel Richie, and last year's host Taraji P. Henson.
+''We are immensely excited to have the dynamic Cardi B bring her infectious energy to the American Music Awards as a first-time host,'' executive producer Jesse Collins said.

-Cardi made history the last time she graced the fan-voted music award show's stage as the first female rapper to win favourite hip-hop song twice, rocking with 'WAP' in 2020 and 'Bodak Yellow' in 2018.
-Later this month, the 'Rumors' rapper will bring the heat as she emcees at the Microsoft Theater in Los Angeles for the upcoming show.
-Ariana Grande, BTS, Drake, Olivia Rodrigo, Taylor Swift, and The Weeknd are all nominated for artist of the year, among other prizes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)